 She also has been an assistant professor at Pratt Institute's Graduate School of Information and Library Science and is currently teaching a course in business research at Simmons SLIS.
 Cullen has also offered continuing education workshops on Private Equity Research.

 Cullen has a B.A. in art history and economics from New York University, an MLS from Columbia University and a certificate in Teaching English as a Foreign Language from Cambridge University's Royal Society of Arts.

-An active member in the Special Libraries Association (SLA), she formerly was on the executive board of the Business & Finance Division and received the Division's Award for Outstanding Achievement in Business Librarianship in June 2007 and became a Fellow in 2012.
-She regularly gives presentations on business information research at conferences and at HBS.
-Of her recent publications she has co-authored several case notes on information research with HBS faculty and co-authored a book with Sylvia James on private equity research.
-She also is currently matriculating in the PhD program in Library and Information Science at Simmons College.
+An active member in the Special Libraries Association (SLA), she is currently the in-coming Chair of the Business & Finance division and has served in the past on its executive board.
+She received the Division's Award for Outstanding Achievement in Business Librarianship in June 2007 and became a Fellow of SLA in 2012.
+In 2011 she also received the Boston SLA Chapter's Distinguished Member Service Award.
+She has given many presentations on business information research at conferences, HBS and Emory's Goizueta Business School.
+Of her recent publications she has co-authored several case notes on information research with HBS faculty, written articles and co-authored a book with Sylvia James on private equity research.
+She also is currently a doctoral candidate in the PhD program in Library and Information Science at Simmons College.

 Her research interests include: Businesspeople and managers' use of information and their information behavior; how research supports entrepreneurship and innovation; the role of libraries and information services in providing spaces that nurture reflective thought and the generation of new ideas; customer service; embedded librarianship; information literacy; business research; reference librarianship; research instruction; and service leadership.